blowfishxyz/blocklist/README.md

 # Blowfish Local Blocklists

-This is a Javascript library that makes it easy to access the Blowfish Local Blocklist API: for example, to fetch the blocklist object from API, scan a domain against the blocklist and saved bloom filter.
+This is a Javascript/Typescript library that makes it easy to access the Blowfish Local Blocklist API: for example, to fetch the blocklist object from API, scan a domain against the blocklist and saved bloom filter.

 It's designed to support React Native, Chrome Extension and Node.js environments.